 You can enter multiple tags separated by spaces.
 You can remove tags by clicking the x:

 Datasets and their exposed attributes can be curated to add Catalog descriptions.
-Catalog descriptions are stored in the Data Hub Catalog and it is possible to specify if the description provided in the service contract metadata or the Data Hub Catalog descriptions are displayed for the item.
+Catalog descriptions are stored in the Data Hub Catalog and you can specify which description is displayed: the service contract or the Catalog.

 To change dataset and attribute descriptions, follow these steps: